 Abstract:

-Conventional volatile organic compound (VOC) monitoring devices based on gas chromatography-mass spectrometry (GC-MS) or gas chromatography-flame ionization detector (GC-FID) are relatively cumbersome and expensive.
-In this study a photo-ionization detector (PID) sensor is used as a miniaturised VOCs measurement device with portable, low-cost, and low-energy-consumption features.
-The PID sensor produces a voltage signal positively proportional to VOC concentration with a limit of detection of 0.02 ppbV for isoprene.
-To test PID performance in real-world applications, PID sensors were deployed as (i) an alternative detector in a GC-Quadruple Time Of Flight Mass spectrometry (GC-Q-TOF-MS), and (ii) a detector in a compact two-dimensional gas chromatography (GCGC).
-PID sensors with a 10.6 eV lamp and an 11.7 eV lamp were deployed to measure eight toxic chemicals including organic sulfide and organic phosphonates.
-Two species were ionized by the 10.6 eV lamp while four species were ionized by the 11.7 eV lamp.
-The innovation of this research is PID can be employed as the detector of a compact GCxGC and the GCxGC-PID can realize two orthogonal separations, which greatly improve its chromatographic resolution.
-The GCxGC-PID can separate some complex mixture samples such as petroleum oil and perfume but the commercial GC cannot.
+Conventional volatile organic compound (VOC) monitoring based on thermal desorption - gas chromatography-mass spectrometry (TD-GC-MS) or gas chromatography-flame ionization detector (TD-GC-FID) is relatively cumbersome and expensive.
+In this study commercial off the shelf low-cost and low-power photo-ionization detector (PID) sensors are used as simple detectors in VOC analysis systems based on GC, including a miniaturised GCxGC device with portable, low-cost, and low-energy-consumption features.
+PID sensors produce a voltage signal positively proportional to VOC concentration, which when incorporated into a TD-GC system gave limit of detection of 0.02 ppbV for isoprene.
+To test PID performance in real-world applications, PID sensors were deployed as (i) a second alternative detector in a GC-Quadruple Time Of Flight Mass spectrometry (GC-Q-TOF-MS), and (ii) the main detector in a compact two-dimensional gas chromatograph (GCGC).
+PID sensors with 10.6 eV and 11.7 eV lamps were used to measure eight toxic chemicals including organic sulfide and organic phosphonates via GC; two species were ionized by a 10.6 eV lamp and four species by the 11.7 eV lamp.
+Commercially available low-cost PIDs designed for standalone could be straightforwardly and effectively re-used as detectors in compact GCxGC systems, in this work showing excellent VOC sensitivity, fast response and low operational demands compared to comparable field instruments based on GC-FID or MS.

 Keywords: Photo-Ionization Detector (PID); Flame Ionization Detector (FID); Volatile Organic Compounds (VOCs); Gas Chromatography (GC); Two-dimensional Gas Chromatography (GC GC); Quadruple Time-Of-Flight Mass Spectrometry (Q-TOF-MS).